BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

 ### JsTestDriver Plugin Support for BladeRunnerJS bundling

-Here's a very simplified example of a jsTestDriver.conf without a plugin to do the JS bundling work for you:
+Here's a simplified example what a typical JsTestDriver config file (`jsTestDriver.conf`) would look like:

 ```
 server: http://localhost:4224